bgaurav7/u3-stack/PLAN.md

 ### Tasks:

 - [ ] Add `packages/db` for schema and Drizzle client.
-- [ ] Define first schema: User table using Drizzle schema.
+- [ ] Define schemas: User, TodoList, and Todo tables using Drizzle schema.
 - [ ] Setup Drizzle migrations and generate types.
-- [ ] Create `src/features/user/` folder in backend.
+- [ ] Create `src/features/user/` and `src/features/todos/` folders in backend.
 - [ ] Wire backend to DB with feature-based service layer using Drizzle queries.

 ### Test Process: